-Most of the existing PVR systems are based on one of the versions of the UPOV Convention; UPOV, the International Union for the Protection of New Varieties of Plants, is an intergovernmental organization with headquarters in Geneva (Switzerland).
+Most of the existing PVR systems are based on one of the versions of the International Union for the Protection of New Varieties of Plants Convention (UPOV).
+The UPOV is an intergovernmental organization with headquarters in Geneva (Switzerland).
 The first Convention adopted by this organization dates from 1961.
 It was revised in 1972, 1978, and 1991.
-There are at the moment 55 members in UPOV, of which Singapore is the latest one.
+UPOV has at the moment 55 members, of which Singapore is the latest one.